eraclitux/ipcampy/README.rst

 Notes
 =====
 This package is in early development.
-Things **could** works or maybe not.
+Things **could** work or maybe not.
 APIs can quickly change.